 Accrued Interest Monthly = 657.53

 The interest payable on the invested amount is calculated daily.
 But the interest paid by the government on the invested amount is monthly.
 So, in this case, the accrued interest on the investment will be in the form of accrual until the point the individual receives the monthly interest.
-The yearly rate of interest for the amount invested in the monthly income scheme is around 8%.
-And the interest is payable in the frequency, which is monthly, and the rate of interest calculated is calculated based on daily.
+So, the yearly interest rate for the amount invested in the monthly income scheme is around 8%.
+The interest is payable in the frequency, which is monthly, and the rate of interest calculated is calculated based on daily.

-The basis of accrued interest is based on accrual-based accounting.
-Companies do not wait for the receipt of cash for reporting income or expenses.
-Income is reported whenever it is accrued.
-Similarly, a company that has debts in its books will have report the amount of interest accrued for the bonds it has lent.
+The basis of the daily accrued interest formula is based on accrual-based accounting.
+Companies do not wait to receive receipt of cash for reporting income or expenses.
+Instead, income is reported whenever it is accrued.
+Similarly, a company that has debts in its books will have to report the amount of interest accrued for the bonds it has lent.
 The accrued interest is reported in the balance sheet as interest payable and comes in the current liability section of the balance sheet.

-The accrued interest is also reported by the companies in the income statement below the operating items, under the heading interest expenses.
-For the accrual accounting principle to be followed, companies need to maintain the accrued interest portion and report the same in the financial statements during reporting 10Q and 10k.
+The companies also report the accrued interest in the income statement below the operating items, under the heading interest expenses.
+For the accrual accounting principle to be followed, companies must maintain the accrued interest portion and report the same in the financial statements during reporting 10Q and 10k.